 Our next destination is Fairy Meadows, high up in the Himalayas, boasting views across to Nanga Parbat, the ninth highest mountain in the world by height, the tallest by vertical drop and the largest in terms of sheer mass.
 The trip dossier bills this as magical and says we head into the hills in jeeps.
 This is the biggest understatement ever.
-The most terrifying ride of my life in an old contraption with a slippy clutch, no suspension and a need to stop for water every ten minutes, as the engine overheats.
-On the worst road you ever saw, bumpy and rock strewn above precipitous drops of hundreds of meters to the river below.
-We are covered in dust to boot as we lurch along and reverse around U bends.
-At one point two guides hang into the bumper in front and more locals cling on behind.
+The most terrifying ride of my life, in an old contraption with a slippy clutch, no suspension and a need to stop for water every ten minutes, as the engine overheats.
+On the worst road you ever saw, bumpy and rock strewn, above precipitous drops of hundreds of metres to the river below.
+We are covered in dust to boot, as we lurch along and reverse around U bends.
+At one point, two guides hang into the bumper in front and more locals cling on behind.

 A Room With a View

-I arrive soaked through to find all my luggage and spare clothing is also sodden.
-There is a bonfire monopolised by local tourists who are encamped in tents that cover every square inch of the much eulogized meadows.
+I arrive soaked through, to find all my luggage and spare clothing is also sodden.
+There is a bonfire monopolised by local tourists, who are encamped in tents which cover every square inch of the much eulogized meadows.
 They have strewn any remaining green patches with rubbish.
 My ‘wonderful log cabin’ would have a view if it wasn't obscured by a row of canvas.
 There is a wasps’ nest outside and the temperature inside runs at a steady four degrees.
 No need for a fridge for my water.
 Needless to say there is no sign of Nanga Parbat.

-Finally down, we venture on in our minibus, over 4000 meter passes that we frustratingly can’t see, as its still raining.
+Finally down, we venture on in our minibus, over 4000 meter passes, which we frustratingly can’t see, as its still raining.
 It's bleak country occupied by Afghan and Kutchi nomads.
 The Afghans herd fat tailed sheep and there are serried rows of bee hives.
 The Kutchis herd goats.
 We rescue a woman who has got stuck in sinking mud.
-Or rather Attar does while we find rope and give him instructions from the safety of our bus.
-Her family are just all screaming by the roadside terrified they will get stuck too if they go to her aid.
-Attar still has to ask their permission to touch her.
+Or rather Attar does, while we find rope, and give him instructions, from the safety of our bus.
+Her family are just all screaming by the roadside, terrified they will get stuck too, if they go to her aid.
+Attar has to ask their permission to touch her.

 The side effects of Fairy Meadows are still with me.
 I’ve been throwing up all day.